-See profile for Charles Hagadorn, III
+See profile for Andrew VanArsdel

-U.S. News & World Report and Best Lawyers® have released the 2014 Best Law Firms® rankings, marking the fourth edition of this highly-anticipated annual analysis.
+U.S. News & World Report and Best Lawyers® have released the 2015 “Best Law Firms” rankings, marking the fifth edition of this highly-anticipated annual analysis.
 Seed IP Law Group PLLC ranks in Tier 1 in the Seattle metropolitan area for Patent Law, Trademark Law, Information Technology Law, Biotechnology Law, Litigation-Patent Law, and Copyright Law.
-Firms included in the 2014 “Best Law Firms” list are recognized for professional excellence with persistently impressive ratings from clients and peers.
-Achieving a ranking signals a unique combination of quality law practice and breadth of legal expertise.
-The 2014 rankings are based on the highest number of participating firms and highest number of client ballots on record.
-Over 12,000 attorneys provided over 330,000 law firm assessments, and almost 7,000 clients provided close to 20,000 evaluations.
-In addition, to provide personal insight, a new Law Firm Leaders Survey was implemented in the decision‐making process.
-“Because we combine hard data with peer reviews and client assessments,” says Steven Naifeh, President and Co‐Founder of Best Lawyers.
-“More and more clients inform us ours are the most thorough, accurate, and helpful rankings of law firms ever developed.”
+Firms included in the 2015 “Best Law Firms” list are recognized for professional excellence with persistently impressive ratings from clients and peers.
+Achieving a tiered ranking signals a unique combination of quality law practice and breadth of legal expertise.
+The 2015 rankings are based on the highest number of participating firms and highest number of client ballots on record.
+Over 17,000 attorneys provided over 600,000 law firm assessments, and almost 7,500 clients provided close to 40,000 evaluations.
+“For five years, we have combined massive amounts of hard data with peer reviews and client assessments to develop our law firm rankings,” Steven Naifeh, CEO and Co‐Founder of Best Lawyers.
+“Increasingly, clients tell us that ours are the most thorough, accurate, and helpful rankings of law firms available anywhere.”
 Ranked firms, presented in tiers, are listed on a national and/or metropolitan scale.
+Receiving a tier designation reflects the high level of respect a firm has earned among other leading lawyers and clients in the same communities and the same practice areas for their abilities, their professionalism and their integrity.
 Awards were given in 74 national practice areas and 120 metropolitan practice areas.
 These rankings provide a comprehensive view of the U.S. legal profession that is unprecedented both in the range of firms represented and in the range of qualitative and quantitative data used to develop the rankings.

 ABOUT “BEST LAW FIRMS”

 The U.S. News – Best Lawyers® “Best Law Firms” rankings are based on a rigorous evaluation process that includes the collection of client and lawyer evaluations, peer review from leading attorneys in their field, and review of additional information provided by law firms as part of the formal submission process.
-To be eligible for a ranking, a law firm must have at least one lawyer listed in 19th Edition of The Best Lawyers in America© list for that particular location and specialty.
+To be eligible for a ranking, a law firm must have at least one lawyer listed in 20th Edition of The Best Lawyers in America© list for that particular location and specialty.